2025 Oahu Guide: Experience Oahu Like A Local

 HIKE respectfully —

-• don’t turn your back to the ocean—you never know if a surprise wave will hit you from behind, even when it looks calm.
+• Don’t turn your back to the ocean—you never know if a surprise wave will hit you from behind, even when it looks calm.
+Heed the signs if they tell you not to go in the water.

 the view from h3 in windward oahu

-stepping off the plane and going towards waikīkī, you will immediately hit one of my favourite parts of the island…
+All right, it’s time for a tour.
+Let’s start at the beginning!
+Stepping off the plane and going towards Waikīkī, you will immediately hit one of my favourite parts of the island…

 TRY Coffee

-TRY Coffeeis one of my favourite places on the island for coffee; TK is always bringing in fresh coffee from all over the world, and there is always something weird and interesting to TRY.
+TRY Coffee is one of my favourite places on the island for coffee; TK is always bringing in fresh coffee from all over the world, and there is always something weird and interesting to TRY.
+I recommend letting your barista choose a pour over of their choice and have a seat and chat to whoever is sitting around you!

 9Bar HNL